Teen Anxiety Therapy in South Florida —

 Q: How long does therapy last?

 A: There’s not a specific answer for this, as this is based on your unique needs.
-I review goals every 3 months to see the progress and assess any changes needed.
-Some feel equipped and are ready to be discharged at this time, while others prefer more time.
+I review goals regularly to see the progress and assess any changes needed.
+Some feel equipped and are ready to be discharged within a few months, while others prefer more time.

 Q: How do I get started?